rsleiberin/janus/backend/README.md

   - `data`: JSON data containing the analytics or research information.
   - `research_topic`: Optional field for categorizing the research topic.
   - `created_at`: Timestamp for when the entry was created.
+  - `updated_at`: Timestamp for when the entry was last modified.
 - **Relationships**: None.

 ### **security Table**